Inge Viett: 2 June movement

 They then planned the kidnap of a prominent member of the political establishment as a way to apply pressure for the release of prisoners.
 Viett was centrally involved in the planning.
 Following the death of Holger Meins during the hunger strike campaign, there was a perceived need for a swift reaction.
 They selected as their kidnap target Günter von Drenkmann, the chairman of the Berlin Chamber of Commerce.
 However, the attempt, launched on 10 November 1974, went wrong.
 Von Drenkmann was shot, and a few hours later died in hospital.
 Their next target was Peter Lorenz, lead candidate for the CDU (party) in the forthcoming Berlin elections.
-Again, Viett was centrally involved in the planning and execution of the Lorenz kidnap.
-The result of the "action" was that several terrorist members of the 2 June Movement were released.
-Lorenz also survived and was released on 4 March 1975.
+Again, Viett was centrally involved in the planning and implementation of the Lorenz kidnap.
+The result of the action was that several terrorist members of the 2 June Movement were released.
+Lorenz was released on 4 March 1975.

 After this Viett and a fellow "2 June" member fled to Beirut intending to meet up with prisoners who had been released and with other contacts who had fled to South Yemen.
 She spoke with Ali Hassan Salameh and with Abu Iyad, but apparently without any concrete results.
 After several weeks she returned to Europe.
 That was followed by a further visit to Lebanon where she undertook a military training course covering technical aspects of weapons, before again returning to Berlin.
 Later in the summer of 1975 the 2 June Movement undertook two bank attacks in West Berlin, during at least one of which they attracted additional headlines by distributing "chocolate kisses" (marshmallows coated in chocolate) to bank customers caught up in the raid.